Artesian Ministries exists to equip disciples to share Jesus by becoming biblically literate.

 Writing and Teaching Bible Studies

 At church, I became involved with the Lutheran Women in Mission, who loved working on mission projects and loved Bible study.
 I was elected to a state-wide position that required me to provide spiritual resources to the women of Texas.
 So I began writing Bible studies, which began spreading beyond Texas.
-Eventually, churches began inviting me to teach them at live events.
+Eventually, churches began inviting me to teach from my studies at live events.

 I finally knew why God created me.
 Have you ever experienced that?
 It’s an indescribable joy to write and teach from Scripture.
-I knew in that moment that learning Scripture and writing Bible studies was what I wanted to do for the rest of my life.
+I knew in that moment that learning Scripture, writing Bible studies, and teaching His unshakable truths was what I wanted to do for the rest of my life.

 The Hurricane of Divorce